Round Ligament Pain: Causes and Treatment

 The round ligament supports the uterus and stretches during pregnancy.
 It connects the front portion of the uterus to the groin.
 These ligaments contract and relax like muscles, but much more slowly.
 Any movement (including going from a sitting position to standing position quickly, laughing, or coughing) that stretches these ligaments, by making the ligaments contract quickly, can cause a woman to experience pain.
 Round ligament pain should only last for a few seconds.

-What can be done to alleviate round ligament pain?
+What can be done to treat round ligament pain?

 Rest is one of the best ways to help with this kind of pain.
 Changing positions slowly allows the ligaments to stretch more gradually and can help alleviate any pain.
 If you know that you are going to sneeze, cough, or laugh you can bend and flex your hips, which can reduce the pull on the ligaments.